MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 Many of you have been so eager to receive our feature updates we've release some of them earlier this year in January and February.
 Several of these are improvements and manageability of last release's major item Moving Platform Mode.
 Check out all the new great features for HoloLens 2!

-This latest release is a "monthly update" to versions 21H1 (and 21H2), which includes new features, because of this the major build number will remain the same and Windows Update will indicate a monthly release to version 21H1 (build 20348).
+This latest release is a "monthly update" to versions 21H1 (and 21H2), which includes new features, because of this the major build number remains the same and Windows Update indicates a monthly release to version 21H1 (build 20348).
 To ensure you've received 22H1, verify the version number is 20348.1501 or higher.
 You can look at your Build Number in your **Settings** -> **System** -> **About** screen to confirm you are on the latest available build 20348.1501+.

 To update to the latest release, open the Settings app, go to Update & Security, and tap Check for Updates.
 For more information on how to manage HoloLens updates, visit [Manage HoloLens updates.](hololens-updates.md)